Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-UnitJS-&-NodeJS.md

 UnitJS is an assertion library for JavaScript, running on Node.js or a web browser.
-It works with various test runner and unit testing frameworks, including Mocha, Jasmine, Karma, Protractor, and QUnit.
+It works with various test runner and unit testing frameworks, including Mocha, Karma, Protractor, and QUnit.

 SpiraTest currently includes a pre-built extension for the MochaJS test runner and our sample code illustrates it working with UnitJS.
-However, we supply the source code to the extension, so you can easily adapt it for other runners such as Jasmine and Protractor.
+However, we supply the source code to the extension, so you can easily adapt it for other runners such as Protractor.

 ## Using the SpiraTest MochaJS Reporter